slSeanWU/MusDr/README.md

 ## Acknowledgement
 This repository makes use of the following open-source utilities:
  * **MATLAB SM Toolbox**
-   * Meinard Müller, Nanzhu Jiang, and Harald G. Grohganz: **SM Toolbox: MATLAB Implementations for Computing and Enhancing Similarity Matrices**.
-In Proceedings of 53rd Audio Engineering Society (AES), 2014.
+   * **SM Toolbox: MATLAB Implementations for Computing and Enhancing Similarity Matrices**
+     Meinard Müller, Nanzhu Jiang, and Harald G. Grohganz
+     In Proceedings of _the 53rd Audio Engineering Society_ (AES), 2014.
    * URL: https://www.audiolabs-erlangen.de/resources/MIR/SMtoolbox/
  * **Python FMP Notebooks**
-   * Meinard Müller and Frank Zalkow: **FMP Notebooks: Educational Material for Teaching and Learning Fundamentals of Music Processing**.
-In Proceedings of the 20th International Conference on Music Information Retrieval (ISMIR), 2019.
+   * **FMP Notebooks: Educational Material for Teaching and Learning Fundamentals of Music Processing**
+      Meinard Müller and Frank Zalkow
+      In Proceedings of _the 20th International Society for Music Information Retrieval Conference_ (ISMIR), 2019.
    * URL: https://www.audiolabs-erlangen.de/resources/MIR/FMP/C0/C0.html
    * Special thanks to Wen-Yi Hsiao (_@ Taiwan AILabs_, [personal GitHub](https://github.com/wayne391)) for retrieving the required functions for this repository